In a world where data reigns supreme, how can individuals protect their privacy and autonomy?

 Users affected by Cambridge Analytica did not consent to their data being used for political purposes.
 To make matters worse, Cambridge Analytica used this data to target the owners of the data with advertisements that fit the mold of each users’ biases.
 For example, far-left voters in the UK were hit with a series of ads that claimed that Brexit would support workers’ rights and social equality.
 Meanwhile, extreme nationalists received messages that confirmed their xenophobic views about Muslims in the UK.
 This practice of simply telling groups of people what they wanted to hear was repeated again and again in the months leading up to the Brexit referendum.
 Similar practices were used in the United States before the 2016 presidential election.

-Now, it is unclear whether or not Cambridge Analytica affected the results with their dishonest practices, but we now know something about the condition of democracy in the West.
+Now, it is unclear whether or not Cambridge Analytica affected the election outcomes with their dishonest practices, but we now know something about the condition of democracy in the West.
 We cannot use the voting process to create sound policies or to elect reasonable leaders if our information is based on lies and deceit.
 The misinformation campaigns of Cambridge Analytica are a direct attack on democratic institutions and individual autonomy.
 If we do not act to save it, democracy will die.

 The Root of the Problem